Skip to content

 Hardware & External Services

 The Dale SDK provides multiple ways to connect logic blocks to the outside world — from digital I/O and Modbus registers to HTTP APIs.
-Service provider contracts connect to hardware through the runtime, while utility packages like Modbus TCP and HTTP are injected via dependency injection for direct communication.
+Service provider contract bindings connect to hardware through the Dale runtime, while utility packages like Modbus TCP and HTTP are injected via dependency injection for direct communication.

 Built-in I/O Interfaces